build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 For the structure of our PySpark job, we'll create the following files in the `pyspark` directory:

-- An `entrypoint.py` file that will be where we initialize our job and run the analysis
+- An `entrypoint.py` file that will be where we initialize our job and run the analysis:

 ```python
 import sys